checkeapp-group/CheckeApp/docs/VERIFICATION.md

 ## Overview

-This document describes the complete, asynchronous, multi-step flow for a fact-checking request in the FactCheckerProject.
+This document describes the complete, asynchronous, multi-step flow for a fact-checking request in the CheckeApp.
 The architecture is designed to handle long-running AI tasks without blocking the user interface.

 The process is orchestrated by the frontend, which initiates jobs on the backend and polls for their results.